 Works on show are by a representative sample of outstanding VCE and VCE VET students from the previous year, for the benefit of current students and teachers.

 The Season is a cross-sectoral project, involving students from government, Catholic and independent schools.
 Staff from the three sectors are on audition and selection panels.
 The aim of the Season is to benchmark for VCE assessment and curriculum through showcasing exemplary student work and associated education programs.

 Season and audition panels comprise the state reviewers and assistant state reviewers for visual arts studies; the chief assessors and assistant chief assessors for performing arts studies, subject association representatives where appropriate, and regional teacher representatives.
 The latter are appointed every two years through SSMS.
 VCAA Notices to Schools and the VCAA Bulletin advise when vacancies are available on panels.

-The Season directly supports the VCAA’s goal to support high quality education, recognise student achievement and best practice teaching, and encourage students to move into allied work areas and further study.
+The Season directly supports the VCAA's goal to support high quality education, recognise student achievement and best practice for teaching, and encourage students to move into allied work areas and further study.

 Top Talks showcases exceptional oral presentations from VCE Extended Investigation students.

 Selected students share their original and rigorous independent research and findings through 8–10 minute presentations.
 Following the presentations, a Q&A panel session is held with the presenters.